Xiao-I Corporation Class Action Alert: Wolf Haldenstein Adler Freeman & Herz LLP Reminds Investors That A Securities Class Action Lawsuit Has Been Fil...

-NEW YORK, Oct.
-28, 2024 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein") announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired Xiao-I Corporation ("Xiao-I" or the "Company") (NASDAQ: AIXI )
+NEW YORK, Nov.
+01, 2024 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”) announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired Xiao-I Corporation (“Xiao-I” or the“Company”) (NASDAQ: AIXI)

-American depository shares ("ADSs") issued in connection with the Company's initial public offering conducted on or about March 9, 2023 (the "IPO" or "Offering"); and/or

 CLICK HERE TO PROVIDE CONTACT INFORMATION AND JOIN THE CASE